An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Introduction

 A memristor is a two-terminal device that can act as an analog memory\cite{R1}.
-By applying a specific voltage over time, the memristor can have its resistance value lowered through the formation of a filament through the material.
+By applying a specific voltage to the top electrode for some time, the memristor can have its resistance value lowered through the formation of a filament through the material.
 This is known as the low resistance state (LRS).
-By applying a negative voltage, this filament can be broken which RESETs the memristor into a high resistance state (HRS).
-For example, the memristive devices used in this paper (resistive random access memory, or RRAM in a one transistor one RRAM or 1T1R configuration) utilize hafnium oxide as the switching material and can be SET into a LRS by applying a voltage of positive \SI{0.7}{\volt}.
-During this SET process, the memristor's resistance will rapidly reduce as long as the voltage is over this threshold.
+By applying a negative voltage to the top electrode of the memristor, this filament can be broken which RESETs the memristor into a high resistance state (HRS).
+For example, the memristive devices used in this paper (resistive random access memory, or RRAM in a one transistor one RRAM or 1T1R configuration) utilize hafnium oxide as the switching material and can be \textit{SET} into a LRS by applying a voltage of positive \SI{0.7}{\volt}.
+The purpose of the \textit{SET} operation is analogous to writing data to memory.
+During this process, a specific final resistance value is targeted which will later be sensed during \textit{READ} operations.
+During this \textit{SET} process, the memristor's resistance will rapidly reduce as long as the voltage is above the threshold.
 The lowering of the resistance reaches a stopping point once the voltage goes below the threshold.
 On the other hand, if a constant current is maintained, this stopping point will occur at a point relative to the magnitude of the current applied.
 This is due to Ohm's law.
 Therefore, by limiting the maximum current, a minimum memristor resistance value can be targeted.